top of page

 crane 2.png

-Kylie Lee Baker grew up in Boston and has since lived in Atlanta, Salamanca, and Seoul.
-Her work is informed by her heritage (Japanese, Chinese, & Irish) as well as her experiences living abroad as both a student and teacher.
-She has a BA in creative writing and Spanish from Emory University and is pursuing a master of library and information science degree at Simmons University.
-In her free time, she plays the cello, watches horror movies, and bakes too many cookies.
-The Keeper of Night is her debut novel.
+Kylie Lee Baker is the Sunday Times bestselling author of The Keeper of Night duology, The Scarlet Alchemist duology, and the forthcoming adult horror Bat Eater.
+She grew up in Boston and has since lived in Atlanta, Salamanca, and Seoul.
+Her writing is informed by her heritage (Japanese, Chinese, and Irish), as well as her experiences living abroad as both a student and teacher.
+She has a BA in creative writing and Spanish from Emory University and a master of library and information science degree from Simmons University.

 Image by Paweł Czerwiński